matt-curtis/Fluid-for-Sketch/README.md

 ### Update Layout (⌃ + ⇧ + L)

-Applies your constraints to the current artboard.
+Adjusts the layers in the current artboard to reflect your constraints.

 ### Preview (⌃ + ⇧ + P)